AWilliams17/Starbound-Asset-Ripper/README.md

 feel the need to make this tool.
 So here you go.

 ## Features
-Configuration file which automatically is read and saved, as well as auto-detection of the Starbound workshop folder and CLI Asset Unpacker paths.
+Configuration is saved to the registry automatically, as well as auto-detection of the Starbound workshop folder and CLI Asset Unpacker paths.
 Also you can check for updates through the tool itself.

 ## Usage